U.K. election campaign officially underway | CBC News

 Writing in the Daily Telegraph, Johnson accused the left-of centre party of attacking the rich "with a relish and vindictiveness not seen since Stalin persecuted the kulaks," the wealthier peasants who were targeted by the Soviet regime in the 1930s.

+The Conservative leader kicked off the campaign by saying he wanted to move forward — quickly — and argued the Brexit plan he presented is a "great deal."

+Johnson's opponents, however, don't agree, and the Brexit question is expected to be central to the coming campaign.

-Labour :eader Jeremy Corbyn, meanwhile, has labelled Johnson's economic plans "Thatcherism on steroids," in reference to the free-market, low-spending ideology of the late former Conservative prime minister Margaret Thatcher.
+Labour Leader Jeremy Corbyn, meanwhile, has labelled Johnson's economic plans "Thatcherism on steroids," in reference to the free-market, low-spending ideology of the late former Conservative prime minister Margaret Thatcher.

+Corbyn has said a Labour government would "get Brexit sorted within six months by giving you, the British people, the final say."

 The testy rhetoric followed a rocky start to the campaign for Johnson's party.
 Outgoing House of Commons leader Jacob Rees-Mogg was forced to apologize for his remarks Tuesday that suggested the victims of a London apartment block inferno that killed 72 in 2017 lacked common sense for following fire department advice to wait in their apartments for help.